BIIFSweden/ChristelBergstrom2024-1/README.md

 ### Data pre-processing in FIJI
 The pre-processing of the data is done in FIJI software.
 To install FIJI follow the instructions on the [FIJI website](https://imagej.net/software/fiji/downloads).

 ### The tracking algorithm
+The tracking algorithm is implemented in Python.

+Install the [conda](https://conda.io) package, dependency and environment manager.

+Then create the `ChristelBergstrom2024-1` conda environment:

+    cd <path to your 'ChristelBergstrom2024-1' directory>
+    conda env create -f environment.yml

+This will install all necessary project dependencies.

-See [trackpy](https://soft-matter.github.io/trackpy/v0.6.2/) installation to run the trackpy notebook.
+See [trackpy](https://soft-matter.github.io/trackpy/v0.6.2/) For further information about the Trackpy Toolkit.

 ## Usage